Contact

 • even interventions in the core system.

-This means : Without technical know-how or a permanent development team, you will quickly reach your limits.
+This means: that without technical expertise or a dedicated development team, you will quickly run into limitations.

-Especially for teams that need to react flexibly to campaigns or seasonal developments, an intuitive interface is worth its weight in gold.
-You don't need to wait, there are no tickets, and there's no team meeting for code approval.
+For teams that need to react quickly to campaigns or seasonal shifts, an intuitive interface is extremely valuable.
+No waiting times, no tickets, no team meetings just to approve code changes.

-If you need assistance with setup, an experienced Shopify Plus Development Agency can help you tailor your system to your exact needs.
+If you need help with your setup, a specialized Shopify Plus development agency can support you in tailoring the system to your exact requirements.

 Shopify vs Magento

-2. Flexibility and adaptability – How deeply you can intervene
+2. Flexibility and customization – how deeply you can adapt your system

-Customizability is more than just a design feature.
-It determines how well your shop system fits your internal processes.
+Customization is more than a design feature.
+It determines how well your shop system fits your internal workflows.

-Whether it's special B2B prices, a multi-stage ordering process, or customized product logic: the more specific your business model, the more flexible your system needs to be.
+Whether it’s special B2B pricing, a multi-step ordering process, or custom product logic the more specific your business model is, the more flexible your system needs to be.

-Adobe Commerce (formerly Magento) is designed to focus on technical freedom.
+Adobe Commerce (Magento) is built around maximum technical freedom.

-You get full access to the source code and can customize virtually every line:
+You get full access to the source code and can adjust virtually every line:

-• Do you need a role and rights concept for major customers?
+• You need a role and permissions structure for large customers?

-• Or do you want to completely restructure the checkout process?
+• Or you want to completely restructure the checkout?

-All of this is possible with the open-source solution.
-The prerequisite is that you have an in-house development team or work with a specialized agency.
+With the open-source solution, all of this is possible as long as you have an in-house development team or work with a specialized agency.

-In return, you need project management, code reviews, testing, and maintenance for each of these changes.
-The more complex your processes, the more your store depends on the code quality and stability of your customizations.
+The trade-off: every adjustment requires project management, code reviews, testing, and ongoing maintenance.
+The more complex your processes are, the more your shop depends on code quality and system stability.

-Many B2B companies take advantage of this flexibility because they need to fully integrate existing ERP systems or logic into the shop.
+Many B2B companies use this flexibility because they need to deeply integrate existing ERP systems or custom logic.

 Shopify Plus takes a different approach.
-You work within a stable framework in which many requirements can be mapped via the app store or API.
+You work within a stable framework in which many requirements can be implemented through the App Store or API.

-• Design changes are possible via the theme structure, even with custom code.
+• Design changes are possible through the theme structure, including custom code.

-• The checkout is fully customizable in the Plus plan – e.g., for B2B logic or additional input fields.
+• The checkout can be fully customized in the Plus plan for example, for B2B logic or additional form fields.

-• Using Shopify Functions and metafields, you can integrate your own business logic without leaving the platform.
+• With Shopify Functions and metafields, you can add your own business logic without leaving the platform.

-This means you don't need a full development team, but instead work efficiently with what the system natively offers.
-Customizations are implemented faster, easier to maintain, and often involve lower running costs.
+This means: you don’t need a full development team.
+You work efficiently with what the system provides natively.
+Customizations are faster to implement, easier to maintain, and often come with lower ongoing costs.

 Overview: Magento vs Shopify